Profile information

 Cultural exchange and learning opportunities

 We can offer visitors a chance to learn about self-sufficiency and permaculture.
-We use these principles to manage our young orchard, berry patch, Hugelkultur vegetable beds and perennial vegetables.
+We use these principles to manage our young orchard, berry patch, Hugelkultur beds and perennial vegetables.
 Doug is a DIYer, loves to build things and work the land.
 Gudrun is a seed-saver, sourdough baker and all-around homesteader.
 The Columbia River Gorge is gosh darn beautiful with endless hiking, windsurfing, swimming and plenty of other recreation opportunities.

 When not gardening we spend our time cooking, baking, preserving, woodworking, building pollinator habitat and working on green building projects.
-We volunteer with seniors and at the farmers market and have a great community of neighbors in our little watershed.Help
+We volunteer at the senior center and farmers market and have a great community of neighbors in our little watershed.

 The work!